 The decrease in VARK Type One preferences with the latest version is an indirect result of the “match” statistic.
 After finding that a high number of people who chose only one option for each question didn’t think their result matched their perception, we added a note at the bottom of the questionnaire to alert people who have only chosen single options that they can indeed choose more than one for each question.
 This has resulted in a decrease in the number of people choosing single options for a total of 16, and as a result, the number of VARK Type One preferences (multimodal with a low total score) has decreased.

-The third measure is new – we have added a question about the perceived helpfulness of the questionnaire, and will be comparing results from that when evaluating future version of the VARK Questionnaire.
+The third measure is new – we have added a question about the perceived helpfulness of the questionnaire and will be comparing results from that when evaluating future versions of the VARK Questionnaire.

 Of the people who provided gender information, 63.6% were female, 35.5% were male, and 0.8% specified a non-binary option.
 The distribution of preferences within each group is similar, with over 80% of each group including Kinesthetic in their preferences.
 The most significant difference between the groups is that more females have Read/write included in their preference than have Visual included, but for males, that is reversed.